erennaltin/PatikaDiyetim/readme.md

 ## Extra Requirements:
   1. The app should remind eating times to users by notifications.
-  2. The app should remind eating times by setting alarms.

 ## Actors and Actions:
   1. User